Welcome to the

 Since I have a Amateur Extra License I also work hf.
 I have again a simple setup.
 My hf radio is a TS-440S by Kenwood.
 This is an older hf radio that works from 30khz to 50 MHz.
 It gives me upper and lower sideband with cw, AM, FM.
 The radio will put out better that 100 watts.
 It is connected to a MFJ Deluxe Versa Tuner, MFJ-949E.
 That is connected to twin lead wire to a long wire loop on the roof about 100 feet long.
 I have not had this radio up recently due to a power connector.
 I most often "surf" hf to find some activity.
 During the last field day I was able to make contacts to Washington state with only the 100 watts that I have on the radio.
 I am very pleased with this setup.

 I am glade to say that my repeaters are both up and working.
 It has been a love - hate relationship at times but now I am very glade that I did not give up.
 This has been a learning experience and is most of the time always a work in progress.
 I will not go into a lot of detail here.
 If you want more information and pictures go to the JOY Repeater links above.
-There is also a link to the PUG repeater.
-I helped with this repeater and enjoy using it.
-It is owned by Greg Tatlock.
-This is one of only a few 220 repeaters around.
-For more go to his link above.

 The other thing that you will notice is that I am a Skywarn Certified Spotter and am a volunteer for the Jackson County Emergency Management Agency.
 I have recently taken a new position in the county as the new Coordinator and Liaison for the severe weather nets.
 During time of severe weather I take a position of taking all information from around the county on weather conditions and send important information into the Nation Weather Service in Indianapolis.
 To better make the decisions on what direction the spotters should go or look I have software that gives me up to the minute radar down to street level.
 I also have a Davis weather station to have accurate readings of wind speed and direction in real time.
 Both of these are important to keep the spotters safe during severe weather.
 If you are interested in becoming part of the Skywarn group you can talk to me or any of the other members listed in the above link for more information.
 As far as the Emergency Management I have taken the position of the weather liaison which I stated above.
 I still go out during times when Emergency Management is needed.
 The director for Jackson County is Duane Davis.
 You will still see me out in my truck during some severe weather but most of the time it is for gathering data and images of the damage that occurred.
 I will be putting more information on EMA and Skywarn in the future.
 If you are interested in become a volunteer for EMA contact your local office.